lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Modal/README.md

 ### Scrolling with ScrollView

-To make content overflow more obvious to users, you can wrap the ModalBody content in a [ScrollView][scroll-view] that takes over the responsibility for scrolling and provides visual overflow decorators, e.g.:
+To make content overflow more obvious to users, you can wrap the ModalBody content in a [ScrollView][scroll-view] that takes over the responsibility for scrolling and provides visual overflow decorators, for example:

 ```twig
 <ModalDialog isScrollable>